yaminik03/ai110-module1tinker-playlistchaos-starter/README.md

 You do not need to understand everything at once.
 Approach the app as a curious investigator, work with an AI assistant to explain what you find, and make targeted improvements.

 ---
+## Reflection

+The main goal of this activity was learning how to figure out and explain a problem in the code before asking AI to fix it.
+Students will probably struggle most with finding the bug on their own since there isn’t an obvious error and they have to test the app to see what’s wrong.
+AI was helpful when it reviewed the code and pointed out logical issues, like the error logic in the search_songs function.
+However, AI can be misleading if you accept its suggestions without checking if they really match how the app should work.
+To guide a student without giving the answer, I would tell them to test the app like a real user and pay attention to what doesn’t work.
+Then, they should trace that issue back to the part of the code that controls it before asking AI more specific questions.

 ## How the code is organized